 What are the goals and expected outcomes of advance care planning?

 The goals of advance care planning are four-fold.
+These goals reflect respect for the principles of patient autonomy (right to self-determination in light of personal interests including goals, preferences, and concerns for one’s family), beneficence (promoting good) and non-maleficence (avoiding harm).
 In the event of decisional incapacity, they are to:

-- reduce the likelihood of conflicts between family members (and close friends) and health care providers, and
+- Reduce the likelihood of conflicts between a patient’s spokesperson, family members and health care providers, and

-- minimize the burden of decision making on family members or close friends.
+- Minimize the burden of decision making on the spokesperson and/or family members.

-You can also expect to have better communication with the patient’s family members or loved ones because there should be enhanced shared understanding of the patient's values and wishes.
-Thus, you can expect to have fewer conflicts with family members about the approach to end of life care.
+You can also expect to have better communication with patient’s family members or loved ones because there should be enhanced shared understanding of patient values and wishes.
+Thus, you can expect to have fewer conflicts with family members about the approach to end-of-life care.

 Advance directives will not be the outcome of most advance care planning.
-At a minimum patients should become familiar with the concept and rationale for advance care planning.
-Some patients will want to mull things over, others will want to discuss the topic with their close friends or family and health care providers.
-Fewer will be ready to sign documents and even fewer will be interested in personalizing their advance directives so that they are clear and contain pertinent information with clinical relevance.
+However, advance care planning may lead to completion of a Physician Order for Life Sustaining Treatment (POLST) form, an order that reflects the patient’s goals and wishes for inpatient and outpatient medical care.
+(See Advance Directives and Additional Readings below.)
+At a minimum, patients should become familiar with the concept and rationale for advance care planning.
+Some patients will want to mull things over, whereas others will want to discuss the topic with their close friends or family and health care providers.
+Fewer will be ready to sign documents and even fewer will be interested in personalizing their advance directives (e.g., attaching additional information, such as worksheets that characterize values and preferences) so that they are clear and contain pertinent information with clinical relevance.

 Who should I approach for advance care planning?

-We usually think of doing advance care planning with patients who are at higher risk for decisional incapacity.
-You should consider having a conversation about this with patients with the following conditions:
+When not systematically incorporated into a routine we often think of initiating advance care planning with patients who are at higher risk for decisional incapacity.
+If you practice in a setting that does not require routine advance care planning discussions with patients (e.g., on hospital admission, biyearly), you should consider having a conversation about this with patients with the following conditions:

 When and where should I initiate advance care planning?